zdravkov/kendo-docs/api/javascript/ui/panelbar.md

 ### append

-Appends an item/s to the PanelBar.
+Appends an item(s) to the PanelBar.

 #### Example